 The Fellowship year begins in August/September and runs for 12 months.
 The cohort is announced in May/June each year.
-Applications will be available in Spring 2020.
+Applications are now open!

 Applicants need two references in order to complete the application process.
 References should be from non-related adults who can attest to your character and leadership skills.
 One must be from a school official or teacher.
 Please note: The only type of references accepted are ones filled out from the above reference form.

 In order to create well-rounded future Jewish leaders, Diller staff